Q1.What are the different Law Programs offered by Faculty of Law, ManavRachna University? What is the duration of each course?

 Q2.
-Can a student apply for admission if the results for qualifying examination are awaited?
+What is the eligibility criteria for the programs and can a student apply for admission if the results for qualifying examination are awaited?

 Ans.
+The eligibility criteria is 10+2 for UG programs: BA.LL.B Hons. &.
+BBA LL.B Hons.
+The Eligibility criteria for LL.B Program is UG degree and for PG LL.M program is LL.B 3 year/Integrate 5 year LL.B degree.
 Students appearing in qualifying examination in the coming year may also apply.
 Their admission shall however be provisional, subject to confirmation upon obtaining qualifying marks.

 Q3.
 How can I obtain an admission brochure?